 Why would anyone want to become an entrepreneur?
-It's hard work, long hours, you work by yourself mostly and it's not always big bucks.
-But, it's by far the best thing I could have done for myself 8-years ago when starting The Write Boutique.
+It’s hard work, long hours, you work by yourself mostly and it’s not always big bucks.
+Furthermore, why would anyone want to go through pitfalls to start a digital media business?
+But, it’s by far the best thing I could have done for myself 8-years ago when starting The Write Boutique.
 Read on to learn how I began this crazy-ass venture helping me thrive today.

 After working in advertising and media for over 4-years I had to come to terms how much I loathe working in those environments.
 I love the work I was doing but didn’t have faith in the other people around me.
 However, after being fired from my last marketing gig, I thought to myself why am I making all these other people wealthy while I’m still struggling with their low-paying jobs.
 When they invited me up to the breakroom on that Friday afternoon at 3 PM (this chop shop did this EVERY week) I knew the gauntlet was coming down but this time I was excited.
 I had been thinking about opening a business but wasn’t certain what I’d do or how to go about building a solo-entrepreneur company.

-One of my previous colleagues, Mark Battalini was a terrific inspiration who dumped the ad world to run SEO Mavericks and he was performing well.
-Mostly, the catalyst for me was my father saying "You'll never know unless you try."
+One of my previous colleagues, Mark Battalini is a terrific inspiration who dumped the ad world to run SEO Mavericks and he was performing well with his digital media business.
+Mostly, the catalyst for me was my father saying “You’ll never know unless you try.”
 And there I went out that office door, bouncing all the way to the car.
 I was FREE at last.
 But, free for what?
-I didn't even think about how I'd make money or what exactly I was going to do to survive.
-It didn't matter, I knew I wanted to be a writer and knew freelance writers were in big demand especially if they had SEO blogging experience, which I did.
-However, it wasn't always easy.
+I didn’t even think about how I’d make money or what exactly I was going to do to survive.
+It didn’t matter, I knew I wanted to be a writer and knew freelance writers were in big demand especially if they had SEO blogging experience, which I did.
+However, it wasn’t always easy.
 As a matter of fact, it was downright hard!

 I wasn’t much of a writer back then.
 I could write, but it wasn’t very good.
 I’ve spent the last 7-years studying writing and blog articles, not to mention SEO and social media play huge roles in my work activities.
 The more I wrote the better I became.
 I now look at what I do as a craft.
 An art.
 A creative outlet.
 But not all clients think that way.